-Cook on low for 4-5 hours or on high for 3-4 hours, or until the chili is heated through and thickened to your desired consistency.
+Cook on low for 3-4 hours, or until the chili is heated through and thickened to your desired consistency.
 Personally, I like it pretty thick, but if you prefer a thinner chili, add a little more broth or water.

 I didn’t include shredded cheese or sour cream for the photos.
-But I always serve this chili with shredded Colby jack and sour cream.
+But I always serve slow cooker ground beef chili with corn with shredded Colby jack and sour cream.
 The cheese melts perfectly on the hot chili, and the sour cream adds just the right amount of creaminess.

 Finally, a real life moment: when I have my camera out around the house, I almost always have a cat helper.
 Apollo loves my photo equipment and often gets right in the light box or climbs across my backdrops.

 Apollo doesn’t have a mean bone in his body and isn’t trying to be naughty when he “helps” me.
 He’s just curious, and like most cats, he has an incredible knack for being helpful at all the best moments.
 But when I have my camera out and he’s around, I also get some of my best pictures of him.